gclancy121/message-board-api/README.md

 [DELETE] - /users/:id: Allows a user to delete their own account.
 Responds with either a 1 or a 0 - 1 if successful, 0 if unsuccessful.

 --- Waifu Endpoints ---
 [GET] - /waifus: Allows users to access all waifus.

+[GET] - /waifus/:name: Fetch a waifu via a specific name.
+Name must be in params.

-[GET] - /waifus/:id : Fetch a waifu via specific ID.
+[GET] - /waifus/id/:id : Fetch a waifu via specific ID.
+ID must be in params.

 [POST] - /waifus: Allows users to post a new waifu to the database.
 Payload must look like this: {waifu_name: "name", waifu_description: "description"}.
 Will throw error messages if any part of the payload is incorrect.